wonik/wonikjang.github.io/_posts/2017-05-03-feature_extraction.md

 # **Gabor Wavelet(Filter)**

-Filtering an image by gabor wavelet is one of the widely used method for feature extraction.
-Convolutioning an image with gabor filters generates transformed images.
-Beolw image shows 200 gabor filters that can extract featrues from an images alomst as similar as human visual system does.
+Filtering an image by Gabor wavelet is one of the widely used methods for feature extraction.
+Convolutioning an image with Gabor filters generates transformed images.
+Below image shows 200 Gabor filters that can extract features from images almost as similar as a human visual system does.

 ![gabor](/result_images/gabor_wavelet.jpg  "gabor")

-Description of convolution of an image with a few gabor filters.
+Description of the convolution of an image with a few Gabor filters.

 ![surfing_gabor](/result_images/surfing_gabor_resized.png  "surfing_gabor")

-After the implementation, you can choose a few of gabor filters that effectively extract the feature of images.
+After the implementation, you can choose a few of Gabor filters that effectively extract the feature of images.
 It's more or less like PCA(Principal Component Analysis)

-* Code for featrue extraction from images using gabor wavelet.
+* Code for feature extraction from images using Gabor wavelet.

-For more codes about saving and importing the outputs using pickle(which is insanely fast), you can find them at my github.
+For more codes about saving and importing the outputs using pickle(which is insanely fast), you can find them on my GitHub.
 [wonikjang/python_code](https://github.com/wonikjang/python_code)